 When: Saturday September 9-16th 2017 (1 week)

-Where: From Geneva, past Mt Blanc all the way down through Briancon and into the mythical Queyras Hautes-Alpes.
+Where: Starting on the shores of the beautiful lake Annecy, all the way down through Briancon and into the mythical Queyras Hautes-Alpes.

 Distance: Around 265km – it varies slightly depending on route options.